gravity-ui/uikit/src/components/ArrowToggle/README.md

 ## Interactive

-There is an example of usage ArrowToggle component with toggling icon.
+Here is an example of usage ArrowToggle component with a toggling icon.

 <!--LANDING_BLOCK